tobiasstenberg/DOTFILES/README.md

 monospace font: Source Code Pro 10, 14
 Remove Launch Feedback from System Settings -> Applications

+## Remove titlebar
+Go to System Settings > Window Management > Window Rules > New..
+Under Window class (application) choose Regular Expression from the drop down and enter .* in the input.
+Click the Appearance & Fixes tab.
+Enable the No titlebar and frame option.
+Select Force from the drop down click the Yes radio option.

 ## Change settings for default icon size in system tray
 `code /usr/share/plasma/plasmoids/org.kde.plasma.private.systemtray`